ngen-brett/gitlab-ce/doc/user/project/pipelines/settings.md

 - `my/path/.gitlab-ci.yml`
 - `my/path/.my-custom-file.yml`

+The path can be customized on project level by setting the value of `Custom CI config path` via Settings > CI / CD > General pipelines.

 ## Test coverage parsing

 If you use test coverage in your code, GitLab can capture its output in the